StaPH-B/midwest-region/in-progress/outline.md

 #### .fasta files

-The fasta file format is a method of storing sequence data that has been assembled.
+The fasta file format is a method of storing sequence data that has been assembled (which we'll discuss in a later section).
 The format includes a '>' that contains the sequence label followed by the sequence on the next line(s).
 The file can contain multiple sequences "multi-fasta" with each sequence starting with a '>'.

 example of a couple of lines from the NP and NS segments of an influenza virus:
 ```